Information for Students

 - Applicants must have completed at least 12 or 8 units (undergraduate and postgraduate respectively).

 - Good academic standing - Undergraduate students have at least a credit grade point average (5.0) and postgraduate students at least a distinction grade point average (6.0) or:

-- An internship unit is embedded within a course or;
+- A Business Placement unit is embedded within a course or;

-- At interview, are deemed eligible by the Corporate Internship Coordinator.
+- At interview, are deemed eligible by the Business Placement Coordinator.

-- Have space in your degree to undertake a Corporate Internship unit.
+- Have space in your degree to undertake a Business Placement unit.

-- Be offered an (available) project in the area of at least one of your current study majors.
+- Be offered an (available) placement in the area of at least one course major.

 - Be offered a placement with a host organisation after interview.